imjasonh/globetrotter/README.md

 ## Taking Hits

 Rovers and HQ Buildings start with 5 hit points.
 Each time an enemy hits and wounds, remove a hit point.
-At zero hit points, the Rover is destroyed
+At zero hit points, the it is destroyed

+Fortifications have 1 hit point, the first time they are wounded they are destroyed